Novel Dental Adhesives & Dental Materials

-Controlling Heterogeneous Structure in Polymer Networks
+Manipulating Heterogeneous Structure in Polymer Networks

+Modern polymer network design typically targets a profile of various physical, chemical and mechanical properties.
 We study phase-separation based approaches to designing heterogeneous networks in situ and identify approaches to efficiently manipulate the balance between the thermodynamic driving force for phase separation and the physical limitations imposed by the formation of a three-dimensional network.
-Furthermore, we are interested in identifying applications where phase-separated network systems can provide enhanced utility to currently employed polymeric materials.
-An example of this is when I demonstrated how phase separation could be used to design networks with reduced interfacial polymerization stress while maintaining mechanical integrity – a type of design that is needed for dental and coatings applications.
+Furthermore, we are interested in identifying applications where phase-separated network systems can provide enhanced utility to currently employed polymeric materials (see a recent publication here).

 Designing Biomimetic Interfaces via Polymerization Techniques